platformatic/platformatic/docs/getting-started/quick-start-guide.md

 :::tip

-You can learn more about configuration options in our [Configuration reference](../db/configuration.md).
+You can learn more about configuration options in the [Configuration reference](../db/configuration.md).

 :::

 ## Manual setup

-If you prefer setting up manually or need custom configurations:
+Follow the steps below if you prefer setting up manually or need custom configurations:

 ### Initialize Your Project

+Create and navigate into your project directory:

 ```bash
 mkdir quick-start
 cd quick-start
 ```

-Then create a `package.json` file and install the [platformatic](https://www.npmjs.com/package/platformatic) CLI as a project dependency:
+Initialize your project and install [Platformatic](https://www.npmjs.com/package/platformatic) as a dependency using your preferred package manager:

 <Tabs groupId="package-manager">
 <TabItem value="npm" label="npm">